-- Within a range of 0 0.5 €/MWh for all countries except Denmark, Sweden, Finland, Romania, Ireland, GB and Northern Ireland; - Within a range of 0 1.2 €/MWh for Denmark, Sweden and Finland; - Within a range of 0 2.0 €/MWh for Romania. - Within a range of 0 2.5 €/MWh for Ireland, GB and Northern Ireland;
+- Within a range of 0 0.5 €/MWh for all countries except Denmark, Sweden, Finland, Romania, Ireland, GB and Northern Ireland; - Within a range of 0 1.2 €/MWh for Denmark, Sweden and Finland; - Within a range of 0 2.0 €/MWh for Romania; and - Within a range of 0 2.5 €/MWh for Ireland, GB and Northern Ireland.

-Whilst a "G-charge" - related to recovery of the infrastructure costs of the network - may not be applied to producers in some countries, as discussed above, there are still tariffs which recover costs related to ancillary (system) services and/or losses.
+Whilst a "G-charge" - related to recovery of the infrastructure costs of the network (excluding connection charges) - may not be applied to producers in some countries, there are still tariffs levied on generators which recover costs related to ancillary (system) services and/or losses.

-Examples of both types are provided in the table below.
+Examples of both types - G-charges and tariffs applied to generators for ancillary services and losses - are provided in the table below.